Matt Green (footballer): Early career

 He joined Oxford United on an emergency one-month loan on 22 November and scored on his debut two days later against Kidderminster Harriers.
 He made two further appearances for Oxford during his loan spell, an FA Cup draw at home to Southend United and in the Conference Premier defeat away to Northwich Victoria, before suffering a broken collarbone and returning to Cardiff for treatment.

 He rejoined Oxford on 25 January 2008 on loan until the end of the season.
 He scored twice in the 3–0 home win against Histon on 9 February, and went on to make a total of 18 appearances before returning to Cardiff where he was released on his return.

 Despite Oxford's interest in taking Green on a permanent deal, and suggestions from manager Darren Patterson that the player had verbally agreed to sign, on 31 May he signed for Conference rivals Torquay United.
 Green began the season on the bench for Torquay, making regular substitute appearances, and on 23 September he scored his first goal for the club with a late winner away to Forest Green Rovers.
 On 3 January 2009, he scored the only goal of the game as Torquay eliminated Championship team Blackpool in the FA Cup third round.

 Green rejoined Oxford on loan for the 2009–10 season.
 He was named in the England C squad to face a Polish under-23 team in November, but had to withdraw with an ankle injury.

 He helped Oxford finish third in the Conference, scoring 10 goals.
-On 16 May 2010, he scored the opening goal at Wembley Stadium as Oxford defeated York City 3–1 in the 2010 Conference Premier play-off Final to return to the Football League after a four-year exile.
+On 16 May 2010, he scored the opening goal at Wembley Stadium as Oxford defeated York City 3–1 in the 2010 Conference Premier play-off final to return to the Football League after a four-year exile.
 He signed a two-year contract with Oxford on 2 June; the fee was undisclosed.
 On 31 January 2011, he signed on loan at Cheltenham Town until the end of the season.

 Mansfield Town

 On 22 July 2011, it was announced that Green would be joining Mansfield Town on loan until 31 December of the same year, with £2,000 donated towards the transfer by fans' group The 12th Stag.
 He was an immediate hit, scoring 14 goals in 25 appearances, and signed an 18-month contract with the club on 1 January 2012.
-He scored on his first day as a permanent Mansfield player in a 2–2 away draw with York City, and went on to score 56 goals in just 92 appearances for the club in the Conference.
+He scored on his first day as a permanent Mansfield player in a 2–2 draw away to York City, and went on to score 56 goals in just 92 appearances for the club in the Conference.